-How content creators can grow engaged audiences during holiday traffic spikes
+How content creators can grow engaged audiences during high traffic events

 Black Friday and Cyber Monday direct traffic drove 27% of online sales last year, according to Practical Ecommerce.
-However, online retailers don’t have to be the only beneficiaries of engaged audiences over the holiday — digital-first creators can also capitalize on these types of events.
+However, online retailers don’t have to be the only beneficiaries of engaged audiences during high traffic events — digital-first creators can also capitalize.

-Below, we provide five tactics digital media organizations can quickly implement for the expected boosts in traffic.
+Below, we provide five tactics digital media organizations can quickly implement for expected boosts in traffic.

 1. Get your audience engagement plan in order